mauriziocescon/ng-playground/readme.md

   },
   /**
    * any component can be used directly in the template
+   * bind: model: on: behaves the same as for native elements
    *
    * ⚠️ must provide all required inputs / models ⚠️
    *